Recursively Conditional Gaussian for Ordinal Unsupervised Domain Adaptation: Related works

 We also tried the combination of Wasserstein loss \cite{liu2019unimodal} with self-training \cite{zou2019confidence,zou2020joint}, while the ordinal property of the to be transferred feature can not be explicitly enforced.
 Moreover, it is commonly challenging to combine loss-related UDA methods \cite{pan2019transferrable} with the ordinal loss \cite{liu2019unimodal}.

 \textbf{Disentangled representation}.
 Learning the representations that are informative to the label and robust to the other annoying variations is a primary target of representation learning \cite{liu2021mutualpami,liu2019feature,liu2021mutualpr,liu2017deep}.
-Although some works \cite{infogan16,beta_vae17,tcvae} shown that unsupervised disentanglement can be achieved by augmenting the loss of VAEs~\cite{vae14} also to enforce the marginal independence of the prior induced from the variational encoder.
-While it was recently shown that besides sufficient inductive bias or regularity constraint is induced, the unsupervised disentanglement suffers from unidentifiability~\cite{impossibility}.
+Although some works \cite{infogan16,beta_vae17,tcvae} shown that unsupervised disentanglement can be achieved by augmenting the loss of VAEs~\cite{vae14} also to enforce the marginal independence of the prior imposed by the encoders.
+While it is shown that besides sufficient inductive bias or regularity constraint is induced, the unsupervised disentanglement suffers from unidentifiability~\cite{impossibility}.
 Actually, in a self-training-based UDA setting, we have the ground truth class label of source domain data, and the pseudo-label of target domain data is inferred.
-The group-level MLVAE model~\cite{mlvae} is an extension of VAEs~\cite{vae14}, which assumes a sample ${\bf x}$ from class $y=k$ is a generation result of a pair of content latent vector ${\bf c}_k$ and instance-specific style latent vector ${\bf u}$.
-Therefore, all of the samples ${\bf x}$ from class $y=k$ should have the same content latent vector ${\bf c}_k$, while the latent vector ${\bf u}$ summarizes the other complementary variations of each sample.
-In contrast to MLVAE~\cite{mlvae}, we target for the {\em ordinal-valued} content factor, in which the content factor values are {\em ordered} rather than categorical.
+The group-level MLVAE model~\cite{mlvae} is an extension of VAEs~\cite{vae14}, which assumes a sample ${\bf x}$ from class $y=k$ is a generation result of a pair of latent vectors ${\bf c}_k$ and ${\bf u}$ for content and instance-specific style, respectively.
+Therefore, all of the samples ${\bf x}$ from class $y=k$ should have the same ${\bf c}_k$ for content, while ${\bf u}$ summarizes the other complementary variations of each sample.
+In contrast to MLVAE~\cite{mlvae}, we target the {\em ordinal-valued} ${\bf c}_k$, in which the values of content factors are {\em ordered} rather than categorical.
 Moreover, the ordinal prior induced VAEs is further incorporated in an adaptation framework.

-Several recent VAE studies attempt to process the ordinal labeled data, while their objectives and setups, on the other hand, fundamentally differ from our framework. \cite{ordinal_vae} assumes ordinal paired data instances are available in the training data, which is different from the ordinal classification task \cite{liu2018ordinal}.
-The variational posterior of the ordinal class is introduced in \cite{ordinal_vae2}. \cite{granger2020deep} utilizes the video-level label in the target domain and does not require the extracted latent vectors to be aligned with the ordinal constraints.
+Several recent VAE studies attempt to process the ordinal labeled data, while their objectives and setups, on the other hand, fundamentally differ from our framework. \cite{ordinal_vae} assumes the ordinal paired samples are accessible for training, which is different from the ordinal classification task \cite{liu2018ordinal}.
+The variational posterior of the ordinal class is introduced in \cite{ordinal_vae2}. \cite{granger2020deep} utilizes the video-level label in the target domain and does not require the extracted latent vectors are able to align the ordinal constraint.